codeurjc/linux-bugs/commit-annotator/definitions.md

 ### Bug-Preventing Commit (BPC)

 Any commit that prevents a bug that could cause a failure in the future.
-This kind of commits doesn't fix known bugs, but possible, still undiscovered bugs, that could happen in the future.
+This kind of commit doesn't fix known bugs, but possible, still undiscovered bugs, that could happen in the future.
 For example, they could improve the values returned by a function, in a way that is likely to prevent failures in code calling that function.

 ### Perfective Commit (PRC)

-Any commit that improves the quality of the code.
+Any commit that improves the quality of the code (understandability, composability, performance, etc).
 This includes refactoring, optimizations, code style improvements, adding comments, etc. The key aspect is that perfective commits do not fix bugs or add new features.

 ### New Feature Commit (NFC)

 Any commit that adds new functionality or capabilities to the codebase.
 This includes adding support for new hardware, implementing new APIs, exposing new configuration options, etc. The key aspect is that new feature commits add new code to enable new behaviors not previously possible.

+### Commit related to a specification change

+If the comment of the commit itself, or the discussion of it, leads to think that there was change in specifications since the moment the code the commit is touching was produced.
+That maybe because the change in specifications is done at the same time the commit is produced, or earlier.

 ### Auto-Suggested Commit (ASC)